See exclusive deals in your area

 The 2018 Hyundai Sonata receives a much-needed injection of style.

-It’s a compelling, high-value package that may be a little light on personality but is a pleasure to drive and has a roomy interior.
-We’ve rated it a 7.0 out of 10, a figure that will change once crash-test scores become available.
+We say the Sonata is a compelling, high-value package that may be a little light on personality but is a pleasure to drive and has a roomy interior.
+We’ve rated it a 7.2 out of 10.
 (Read more about how we rate cars.)

 This year, the Sonata has a new look outside, some minor tweaks inside, an available 8-speed automatic transmission, and a new Sport trim level.
 It’s not an all-new car, but it builds on the redesigned-for-2015 Sonata with a small injection of passion that should help it stand out once again.
 The Sonata is available in SE, Sport, Eco, and Limited trim levels, with a choice of three 4-cylinder engines.